sgmurphy/wordpress-plugins/wp-retina-2x/readme.txt

 = 6.5.1 (2023/12/25) =
 * Update: Enhanced thumbnail check before regeneration to process only when necessary.
-* 🌲✨ If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
-Don't hesitate to drop a few remarks and feature requests with the review.
-Thank you! 💖

 = 6.5.0 (2023/12/04) =
 * Update: Improved thumbnail viewing and metadata display for a more user-friendly experience.